mandadapu-group/pyglasstools/README.md

  - SetupPybind11.cmake      : CMake file for setting Python build using [pybind11](https://pybind11.readthedocs.io/en/stable/)
  - README.md                : This file
  - pyglasstools             : Directory containing C++ and Python source codes that make up the module
- - setup.py                 : Python script to install PyGlassTools as a module. *DO NOT RUN IT*.
-Special instructions will come.
+ - setup.py                 : Python script to install PyGlassTools as a module. *DO NOT RUN IT* on the source directory.

 ## **Requirements**